Strengthen your investor knowledge and learn how to protect yourself from investment scams, visit CheckFirst.ca.

 Securities acquired under this exemption are subject to restrictions on resale.
 In the case of a non-reporting issuer, they will continue indefinitely.

-The self-certified investor prospectus exemption was adopted in Alberta and Saskatchewan on March 31, 2021 for a three year period.
+The self-certified investor prospectus exemption was adopted in Alberta and Saskatchewan on March 31, 2021 and amended on July, 28, 2022.
+The exemption was adopted for a three year period, and will expire on April 1, 2024.
 It can be found respectively in Alberta and Saskatchewan Orders 45-538 Self-Certified Investor Prospectus Exemption.